 In addition, the Eve angle came after Cena and his wife had filed for divorce which apparently had been coming for some time.
 The kicker? despite his on-air state, the strife and divorce was reportedly making Cena quite miserable.
 And the company knew it but went on with it.

-On Colt Cabana's Art of Wrestling podcast (and his own documentary), Nigel McGuiness tragically predicts that the current generation of wrestlers will become "zombies" with post-concussion syndrome.
-Recently, Daffney has been forced out of the ring due to concussions.
+On Colt Cabana's Art of Wrestling podcast (and his own documentary), Nigel McGuinness tragically predicts that the current generation of wrestlers will become "zombies" with post-concussion syndrome.
+Then Daffney was forced out of the ring due to concussions.
 Her nickname in TNA was "Zombie Hot", and based on recent interviews, it's becoming more of a fitting name per Nigel's definition.

 After Jerry Lawler suffered a thankfully non-lethal heart attack, it makes some of his jokes about Jose Lothario a bit hard to listen to, especially the one about Lothorio's heart being clogged with a jalapeno in the aorta.
 Lothario isn't the only one, either: other subjects of the King's heart attack/heart problem jokes over the years include Brother Love (Pruce Pritchard) and even Lawler himself.
 Even after recovering from his own heart attack he continues doing it, which may mitigates this somewhat, but bears to wonder how.

 The Undertaker's entrance at WrestleMania XXX featured caskets with the names of every opponent he's defeated at past WrestleManias.
 The problem is that includes caskets for Giant Gonzales and Big Bossman, who are actually dead.